alizard0/my-cheat-sheets/oc-operators.md

 // deploy the service account used by our operator oc apply -f $HOME/operator/deploy/service_account.yaml
-// deploy the role and role-binding for grant the correct permissions to the operator oc apply -f $HOME/operator/deploy/role.yaml oc apply -f $HOME/operator/deploy/role_binding.yaml
+// deploy the role and role-binding for grant the correct permissions to the operator
+// note: you might need to reduce the scope here by applying the role just for the resources types you want to (Kind)
+// if so, edit role.yaml and under apiGroups.resources, set the resource_types (known as Kind) oc apply -f $HOME/operator/deploy/role.yaml oc apply -f $HOME/operator/deploy/role_binding.yaml
 // deploy the operator